Sallie-May/PuellaMagi-Mod/README.md

 - **Auto Teleport:** Automatically teleport if health drops below 500 HP.
 - **Health Display:** Your current health is shown in the top-left corner of the screen.

-## Toujours des clown la Feur, ils voient un webhook "grabber" vous m'amuserez souvent
+## Toujours des clown la Feur, ils voient un webhook "grabber" vous m'amuserez souvent, il y est plus les kop1
 ## Contributing
 If you'd like to contribute to the development of PuellaMagiMod, feel free to fork the repository and submit a pull request.
 We welcome improvements and new features!